20 Best Things to Do in Rancho Cucamonga, CA

 The Terra Vista Town Center recreational retail complex in Rancho Cucamonga, California, is home to more than 50 businesses.

-Expect to find and enjoy retail heaven with a wide range of dining, entertainment, and shopping options, as well as the hottest trends, fashions, goods, and more.
+I absolutely love going there to enjoy retail heaven with a wide range of dining, entertainment, and shopping options, as well as the hottest trends, fashions, goods, and more.

 The town center is like an outdoor mall that allows you to browse shops while admiring the breathtaking California scenery.

-The town center is lined with palm trees, and the area is packed with local eateries where you can unwind and stop for snacks or treats.
+The town center is lined with palm trees, and the area is packed with local eateries where I can unwind and stop for snacks or treats.

 Bring Your Friends and Watch a Play at Lewis Family Playhouse